 Bibliography Entry:

-If your source has more than ten authors, follow the rules above for the notes, but list only the first seven followed by "et al." in the bibliography.
+If your source has more than six authors, follow the rules above for the notes (only mentioned the first author), but in the bibliography, list the first three followed by "et al." in the bibliography.

 Full Note: